rickstaa/stable-learning-control/docs/source/utils/loggers.rst

 and :class:`~stable_learning_control.utils.log_utils.logx.EpochLogger`.
 The Logger class contains most of the basic functionality for saving diagnostics, hyperparameter configurations, the state of a training run, and the trained model.
-The EpochLogger class adds a thin layer on top of that to make it easy to track the average, standard deviation, min, and max value of a diagnostic over each epoch and across MPI workers.
+The EpochLogger class adds a thin layer to make it easy to track a diagnostic's average, standard deviation, min, and max value over each epoch and across MPI workers.

 .. admonition:: You Should Know

     All SLC algorithm implementations use an EpochLogger.

-These loggers allow you to write these diagnostic to the ``stdout``, a ``csv/txt`` file and/or :tb:`Tensorboard <>`.
+These loggers allow you to write these diagnostics to the ``stdout``, a ``csv/txt`` file and/or :tb:`Tensorboard <>`.

 Examples
 --------